-The time window to climb Dwarf Pyramid is very short - avalanches are a threat on each side of Kneeknocker Pass until early summer and snowfall will close the door on you in later fall.
+The time window to climb Dwarf Pyramid is very short - avalanches are a threat on each side of Kneeknocker Pass until spring and snowfall will close the door on you in later fall.

 There are only a couple grassy spots around Duck Lake for camping.
 You will be high above treeline without shelter against heavy thunderstorms which hammer the Gore Range during the monsoon season.

-You need helmet,crampons and ice axe for the descent from Kneeknocker Pass on its Eastern Side (in early summer also for the ascent on the Western side)
+You need helmet,crampons and ice axe for the descent from Kneeknocker Pass on its Eastern Side (in late spring also for the ascent on the Western side)